 After Los Angeles, San Jose is the second largest city in California, but for years it didn't have a vibrant city center to match.
 Over the last decade, with major efforts by the city to attract investment and build a walkable downtown, Downtown San Jose has grown into a lively urban community with lots of things to see and do.

-Coming to San Jose for work or fun?
 Looking for things to do in Downtown San Jose?
-Here are some of my picks for the best things to do in Downtown San Jose.
+Here are some top picks for the best things to do in Downtown San Jose.
 All of these things can be reached on foot from any downtown parking lot or transit center.

 Visit the St. Joseph's Cathedral Basilica